 As it’s really hard to measure quality on the go – most quality measures are “lag metrics” that affect results over time – it is even likely that the decision to cut the quality goes unnoticed.
 Just be aware that it can catch up with you later as so-called “technical debt”.

 If you have experience in software product development, and I know that most of our readers have, you have probably heard of the mystical “technical debt” many times.
 Technical debt is something that seems to appear out of nowhere and ruthlessly destroys a seemingly perfect project.
-When technical debt enters the scene, the developers usually come up with some excuse or other that means that they can’t deliver new features at the same pace you got used to.
+When technical debt enters the scene, the developers usually come up with some excuse that means they can’t deliver new features at the same pace you got used to.
 This might look like laziness or sudden incompetence, but that’s not the case.
 It’s just the result of a quality decision taken in the past, most probably unconsciously.

 There are many common symptoms of unconscious quality decisions: You may experience higher bills for your production support interventions, which now has to react to urgent issues 24/7.
 You might see your product ratings drop.
 The number of bugs reported by the team may rise, and you may have to hire (more) testers to fix those bugs.

-On the other hand, consciously cutting quality means that you know what you are doing, you are aware of the short and long term consequences, you have a plan of how and when to improve the quality, and most importantly, you are doing it when you planned to do it.
+On the other hand, consciously cutting quality means that you know what you are doing, you are aware of the short and long-term consequences, you have a plan of how and when to improve the quality, and most importantly, you are doing it when you planned to do it.

 So what exactly is the danger of a fixed price, fixed scope approach?